We take the word healthcare very seriously.

 President & CEO

 Gene has practiced respiratory care exclusively in the post-acute care arena since 1984.
 Along with brother, Scott, he has cofounded two successful companies which were acquired by international health care firms.
 In 2004 he was recognized as the American Association for Respiratory Care (AARC) Long Term Care Practitioner of the year.
 From 2008 to 2011, and again from 2014 to 2016, Gene was selected by his peers to chair the AARC Long Term Care specialty section.
 From 2009 to 2014, he was appointed by the Governor to the Tennessee Board for Respiratory Care, which he chaired from 2013 to 2014.
-In 2014, he was selected to serve on the Industry Advisory Council of the National Association for Medical Direction of Respiratory Care (NAMDRC).
+In 2014, he served on the Industry Advisory Council of the National Association for Medical Direction of Respiratory Care (NAMDRC).
 He was inducted as a fellow in the AARC in 2016.

 In 2006, Gene introduced and successfully codified a set of core standards of care which were adopted in Tennessee as operational rules for skilled nursing facilities.
 Compliance with these standards is now required for participation in the TennCare Enhanced Respiratory Care program.
 In 2010 these standards were adopted and published as a national recommendation by the AARC: “Delivery of Respiratory Therapy Services in Skilled Nursing Facilities Providing Ventilator and/or High Acuity Respiratory Care.”
 These standards remain the primary guide for states to formulate long term ventilator rules.